hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 + In modern JavaScript (after 2015),  we have the concept of classes, and the syntax is rather similar to what we find in other object oriented programming languages.

 Let's introduce these two ways of defining "pseudo classes" with ES5's function constructors, and with modern JavaScript's classes!

+#### Notes for 4.3.1 Classes: definition

++ Classes
+  + singleton objects: objects only occurred once
+  + templates w/ same properties and methods
+    + prior ES5: not having such concept but "constructor functions"
+    + since ES5: concept of classes and the syntax developed similar to what other object-oriented programming language
+  + example: balls w/ the same shape (circle), the sam ex,y, radius, and color properties but different values